 Beginning Saturday, July 25, NHH is preparing to resume inpatient unit visits for one designated visitor or primary family caregiver in a set timeframe when traffic in and out of the hospital for outpatient care is typically low (weekends) and physical distancing requirements can be met.
-Further details will be found on nhh.ca.
+Further details will follow, closer to the July 25th date, assuming no significant local increase of positive cases between now and then.

 NHH's Virtual Visiting program continue to be available.
+Over 170 of these have been coordinated since the Program launched in April.
 Virtual visits may be scheduled weekdays by contacting the hospital's Virtual Visiting Team at 905-372-6811 ext.
-3146 or by email to virtualconnections@nhh.ca.
+3146 or by email to wirtualconnections@nhh.ca.
+Note: to protect patient privacy, the patient's full name should not be included in the email.